Easy WFPB Vegan Apple Cake (Torta di Mele)

 • 1 large or two small apples peeled and cut into thin slices

-• confectioners sugar for decorating (optional)
+• confectioners sugar for a decorating dust (optional)

 Instructions

 • Preheat your oven to 350F.
-Lightly oil or coat an 8-inch round baking dish with vegan butter.

-• In a large mixing bowl, whisk together the flour, baking powder, baking soda, and salt.
 In another large mixing bowl, combine the lemon juice and non-dairy milk.
-Let them sit for a minute, then stir in the oil, sugar, and vanilla.
-Mix well, then pour these wet ingredients into the dry ingredients.
-Add the lemon zest.
-Fold the batter together until it’s fully mixed (some small lumps are fine).
+Let them sit for a minute, then stir in the sugar, applesauce, and vanilla.
+Mix well, then pour the wet ingredients into the dry ingredients.

 Notes